m-ld/timeld/packages/gateway/README.md

 cd timeld/packages/gateway
 ```

+You will need:
-1. Create a [fly.io](https://fly.io) account (requires a credit card) and install `flyctl`.
+1. A [fly.io](https://fly.io) account (requires a credit card); and install `flyctl`.
-2. Sign up for [Ably](https://ably.com/), create an app in the Ably dashboard, and look for the root key and the api key.
+2. An [Ably](https://ably.com/) account; create an app in the Ably dashboard, and look for the root key and the api key.
-3. Sign up for [Courier](https://www.courier.com/) and copy the authorization token that gets generated.
+3. An SMTP service and outbound account, for sending activation codes.
-4. Decide your app name!
+4. An app name!

 ```shell
 flyctl apps create {your great name}